gbrucepayne/ardebug/README.md

 by Joao Lopes, and [DebugLog](https://github.com/hideakitai/DebugLog) by Hideaki Tai

 Allows:
+* When not explicitly enabled, avoids compiling unused code
 * Use of Serial (USB) when physically connected to a device
 * A TCP/IP Telnet server to connect to via your local WiFi network
 * (Future) file output when appropriate storage/peripherals are available when not connected